icleal/Sparced-intro/README.md

 # How to Download SPARCED
 1. Download Windows subsystem for Linux by following [this video](https://www.youtube.com/watch?v=refuSqTQ4qk)
-2. Download Anaconda by following [this video](https://www.youtube.com/watch?v=MUZtVEDKXsk) The [read.me](https://github.com/birtwistlelab/SPARCED/blob/master/README.md) file on Dr. Birtwistle's repository fully explains how to download and run the model, but running the model will be reiterated later in a video made by Jonah.
+2. Download Anaconda by following [this video](https://www.youtube.com/watch?v=MUZtVEDKXsk)

 ****ADD MORE HERE****